WHY I TAKE PHOTOS AND HOW I CREATE STORIES

 I believe the characteristic of a good photographer is their ability to connect.
 A good photographer should always connect with their subject, resulting in a photo that connects people to a moment that was captured.
 That’s what memories are, after all — a close and personal link to a moment, framed by what we saw there.
 These connections are what make a good photo a great one.
 These connections are what I live for.
 I think you’ll find my enthusiasm is evident in the quality of the photos I take.
 I also believe the best photos – the moments you hire me to capture – are created when they’re sincere.

-I shoot with a small professional Fujifilm mirrorless camera and natural light which allows me to shoot the wedding from a guests perspective.
+I shoot quietly and from a distance which allows me to shoot the wedding from a guests perspective.
 I don’t arrange your guests or change your plans.
 My role in your wedding is an observer.
 I wait to capture emotions as they unfold, the only thing you may hear is my camera’s shutter.
 I don’t follow trends or mimic styles, My framing, lenses, composition and perspective with my editing style – these are my artistic values.
 I use these values to fine tune and tell your story in my most effective and natural way.

 THINGS I LOVE